Menu

 Suite

-Instructions: Two night minimum stay when renting the Farmhouse Suite.
-A cot may be added to Shepherd's room, for an additional fee, for a total occupancy of 5 people.
+Instructions: Rate for 2 people.
+Two night minimum stay when renting the Farmhouse Suite.
+A cot may be added to Shepherd's room, for an additional fee, for a total occupancy of 4 people.
 Rate Varies depending upon number of guests.
 Please contact us for complete details.
-Continental self service breakfast served to allow you to sleep in.
+A small kitchenette and gas grill allow guests to prepare simple meals on the farm.
+A 9% Vermont rooms & meals tax is added to the price of the room.
+Rates subject to change without notice.

 Rates subject to change without notice.
 Please confirm with farm or ranch host.